pervrosen/MiniFlow/README.md

-# MiniFlow
+# MiniFlow - creation of a small neural network framework
-Udacity - MiniFlow Extra-curriculum Project
+## Udacity - MiniFlow Extra-curriculum Project ##

+## Overview ##
+Create layers and functionality such as backpropagation

+##Files##
+miniflow.py - implementation